coreos/coreos-kubernetes/Documentation/deploy-master.md

 *Note:* If the pod-network is being managed independently of flannel, this step can be skipped.
 See [kubernetes networking](kubernetes-networking.md) for more detail.

-We're going to do this with a [systemd drop-in][dropins], which is a method for appending or overriding parameters of a systemd unit.
-In this case we're appending two dependency rules.
-Create the drop-in:
+We're going to do this, like we proceeded above with flannel, using a [systemd drop-in][dropins]:

 **/etc/systemd/system/docker.service.d/40-flannel.conf**